 The PMOC previously noted that the proposed approach using three different project delivery methods will require a high level of both design and construction interface coordination and management.
 To reduce delay risk, TJPA has completed the division of the Railyard Infrastructure Relocation Work scope into two packages: 4KYA will remain Design/Bid/Build for site clearing; 4KYB will change to CMGC for the actual rail infrastructure and systems relocation.
 Caltrain has agreed to the creation of the two packages and the procurement/delivery approach: TJPA will procure and deliver 4KYA; Caltrain will procure and deliver 4KYB.
 The construction contract for the 4KYB Package has been removed from the Advanced (Enabling) Works Program and will be a stand-alone contract.
+The PMOC notes that TJPA and Caltrain are now evaluating alterative contract packaging options for the 4KYB scope of work, potentially combining the 4KYB surface track and systems work into the 50-TS, Track and Systems CMGC contract package, thus eliminating a significant contract interface.

 Because the Advanced (Enabling) Works Program had previously been forecast to start during Q2-2024, prior to award of the FFGA that had been targeted for 2025, TJPA had earlier acknowledged the possible need for development of the basis for a Letter of No Prejudice (LONP) to qualify the costs of the Enabling Works Program for those elements not otherwise covered under pre-award authority in accordance with the FFGA.
-At this time, however, there is no apparent need for a LONP based on the current project plan and schedule that now forecasts the start of the first contract under the Advance (Enabling) Works Program, Utilities Relocation, during Q1-2026 under the pre-award authority granted with the FTA approval for Entry to Engineering.
+At this time, however, there is no apparent need for a LONP based on the current project plan and schedule that now forecasts the start of the first contract under the Advance (Enabling) Works Program, Utilities Relocation, during Q3-2026 under the pre-award authority granted with the FTA approval for Entry to Engineering.